tkesgar/nuxt-elysia/README.md

 npm install nuxt-elysia --save-dev npm install elysia @elysiajs/eden
 ```

+> See [Running in Bun][#running-the-application-in-bun] below on how to run Nuxt
+> applications in Bun instead of Node.js.

 > `nuxt-elysia` declares `elysia` and `@elysiajs/eden` as peer dependency, which
 > will be automatically installed by most package managers (Bun, NPM, PNPM).